Language-Specific Casing Rules

 Korean (Romanized) Casing

-Romanized Korean titles use sentence case.
+Romanized Korean uses sentence case.

-Particles and markers such as e, eseo, gwa, wa, ui remain lowercase
+Particles and markers such as e, eseo, gwa, wa, ui remain lowercase.

 Correct examples